-Impact of less favourable and more favourable conditions on scenario net present value, $\textit{million} \ \pounds$
+Impact of less favourable and more favourable conditions on scenario NPV, million £

-Note: All other assumptions remain the same as in the scenarios unless stated otherwise.
+Note: All other assumptions remain the same as in Scenario 1 unless stated otherwise.

-Continued: Sensitivity of breakthrough steel archetype NPV to operational and commercial factors
+Continued: Sensitivity of breakthrough steel archetype NPV to operational and commercial factors conditions (such as scrap and HRC prices) can make or break the business case.